If you showed a butterfly to someone who’d never seen one before, and told them it was once a caterpillar, they probably wouldn’t believe you.

 Cast your mind back to school science lessons.
 Handed a bunch of components, you were asked to make a circuit, complete with transistors and bulbs, switches and a battery.
 Unconnected, nothing much happens.
 Connected with wires to a power source, and you have light.
 Disconnect one vital component, and the circuit breaks.

 Employers who manage their employees through a range of disconnected tools break the employee lifecycle circuit.
 They miss insights, by failing to compile the data from different sources.
-It’s a broken circuit and yet they’re still going round in circles.
+It’s a broken circuit and yet they’re still going around in circles.
 What’s needed is one central database for employee data, with all the app integrations a company could ask for.

-When we consider the length of an employee lifecycle – which is often years and years – so much technological innovation and personal growth is possible.
+When we consider the length of an employee lifecycle – which is often years and years – so much technological innovation and personal growth are possible.
 Employees learn new skills, take on new roles, and see their jobs change drastically.
 Jobs that were once held by people are now handled by robots.

 Without a central system to connect those stages, the employee lifecycle remains a mystery.
-You might have oversight of a few aspects, without the holistic overview that can guide decision making.
+You might have oversight of a few aspects, without the holistic overview that can guide decision-making.

 But when employees start dropping off at the 6-month mark, and you don’t have the data to pinpoint why that is, there’s no way of knowing which parts of the employee lifecycle need repairing.